heythisisgordon/SyntheticErrandsScheduler-v3/docs/developer_log.md

 # Developer Log

 New entries must be appended to the end of the log.
 Do not edit or delete previous entries without specific instructions.
-Do not use placeholders for old entries when editing the developer log; the code has no way to know what data the placeholder represents.

 ## Project History Summary